-For harvesting most crops of wheat and barley and other small seed crops, it will be necessary to put concave wires in all the holes of the first concave.
+For harvesting most crops of wheat and barley and other small seed crops, it will be necessary when using the "small wire concaves" to put concave wires in all the holes of the first concave.
 Second and third concave should have the wires fitted in every other hole.
 The rear grate which is a welded construction should be of the small hole type.
 The rotor and concave clearance should be 1mm to 3mm.

-If all the crop is not threshed, then it may be necessary to fill the second concave with wires in each hole, or bolt blanking plates on the first concave to block it completely.
+If all the crop is not threshed, then it may be necessary to fill the second concave with wires in each hole, or fit blanking plates on the first half of the concave to block it completely.